 After that, a conversation can go anywhere.
 It may just switch to English!

-The word befarmaaid (بفرمايد) is the most useful word to learn in Farsi.
+The word befarmaaid (بفرمايد) is the most useful word to learn in Persian.
 You’ll hear it all the time, and you can use it and get a smile!

 It’s a general “invitation”.
 You use it